Justin Holmberg

 PROBLEM

-Creative technologists often rely on current trends for inspiration, but rarely examine the history or context about why past trends emerged, how technology influenced them, or how earlier styles shaped today's aesthetics.
+Creatives often rely on current trends for inspiration, but rarely examine the history or context about why past trends emerged, how technology influenced them, or how earlier styles shaped today's aesthetics.

 x